zh54321/EntraTokenAid/README.md

 It is **discouraged** to pass sensitive information, such as **Access Tokens** or especially **Refresh Tokens**, directly in the command line.

-Command-line arguments are stored by default in the PowerShell history file in your profile, events, or security monitoring tools.
+Command-line arguments are stored by default in the PowerShell history file in your profile, and may also appear in events or security monitoring tools.
-Attackers which gain access to those files may abuse credentials like long-lived refresh tokens
+Attackers who gain access to those files may abuse credentials like long-lived refresh tokens

 ### Recommendations:
 - **Use variables** to store sensitive information in your script instead of passing it directly in the command line.